Do Magnetars' X-ray luminosities exceed their spin-down luminosities?: Discussion

 \section{Discussion}

 The conclusion to be drawn from the above results is that the observational data in the McGill Magnetar Catalog are consistent with the dependence $S\propto D^{-3/2}$ of the flux densities $S$ of magnetars on their distances $D$ at substantially higher levels of significance than they are with the dependence $S\propto D^{-2}$.
-The violation of the inverse-square law encountered here is not incompatible with the requirements of the conservation of energy because the radiation process by which the superluminally moving current sheet in the magnetosphere of a neutron star generates the observed X-ray pulses is intrinsically transient.
-Temporal rate of change of the energy density of the radiation generated by this process has a time-averaged value that is negative (instead of being zero as in a conventional radiation) at points where the envelopes of the wave fronts emanating from the constituent volume elements of the current sheet are cusped (ref.~\citeonline{Ardavan2021}, Fig.~1 and Section~3.2).
-The difference in the fluxes of power across any two spheres centred on the star is thus balanced by the change with time of the energy contained inside the shell bounded by those spheres (ref.~\citeonline{Ardavan_JPP}, Appendix~C).
+The violation of the inverse-square law encountered here is not incompatible with the requirements of the conservation of energy because the radiation process by which the superluminally moving current sheet in the magnetosphere of a neutron star generates the slowly decaying X-ray pulses is intrinsically transient.
+Temporal rate of change of the energy density of the radiation generated by this process has a time-averaged value that is negative (instead of being zero as in a steady state) at points where the envelopes of the wave fronts emanating from the constituent volume elements of the current sheet are cusped~\citep[][Fig.~1 and Section~3.2]{Ardavan2021}.
+The difference in the fluxes of power across any two spheres centered on the star is thus balanced by the change with time of the energy contained inside the shell bounded by those spheres~\citep[][ Appendix~C, where this is demonstrated for each high-frequency Fourier component of a superluminally rotating source distribution]{Ardavan_JPP}.